MillieMeng/MillieMeng/README.md

 **Business Question:** What predicts psychological recovery after social disruption, and how do qualitative signals map onto quantitative outcomes?

-Cleaned and integrated data from **119 survey respondents + 19 interviews**.
-Applied EFA to surface latent factor structure; built multiple regression model (R² = .31, N = 473) with full assumption testing.
-Delivered structured findings report to faculty stakeholder — mirroring a research-to-recommendation workflow.

-*This project demonstrates something most analyst portfolios lack: the ability to make sense of messy, mixed-format human data.*
+Analyzed survey data from **119 participants and 19 qualitative interviews**.
+Evaluated scale reliability and factorability (Cronbach's α = .891; KMO = .812), examined patterns in rumination, self-worth doubt, trust erosion, and coping, and built a privacy-conscious reproducible workflow using simulated data.
+Delivered structured findings report to faculty stakeholder.

 ---